Using Your Fitbit to See What CPAP Misses

 Step 2: Export Your Fitbit Data Through Google Takeout

-4. Download the archive and unzip it.
-Inside you will find a Fitbit folder with subfolders for sleep, sleep score, heart rate, heart-rate variability, oxygen saturation, and temperature.
+- Download the archive.
+You do not need to unzip it or dig through the folders inside; CPAP Clarity reads the .zip directly.
+(For reference, inside is a Fitbit folder with subfolders for sleep, sleep score, heart rate, heart-rate variability, oxygen saturation, and temperature.)

-Keep the folder structure intact.
-CPAP Clarity looks for the per-night sleep files inside the export and reads the related channels from their sibling folders.
+However you import, CPAP Clarity finds the per-night sleep files inside the export and reads the related channels from their sibling folders, so you never have to locate anything by hand.

-Step 3: Import the Fitbit Folder Into CPAP Clarity
+Step 3: Import Your Fitbit Export Into CPAP Clarity

-On the CPAP Clarity dashboard, drag the whole unzipped Fitbit folder onto the import zone.
+On the CPAP Clarity dashboard, drag the whole .zip straight onto the import zone, no need to unzip it first.
+(If you would rather unzip it and drop the Fitbit folder, that still works too.)
 CPAP Clarity recognizes it automatically and parses it in your browser.

 Two things worth knowing about how the import works: